mrbusche/recipesapp/posts/cauliflower-bolognese-sauce.md

 ### Directions

 - Pulse cauliflower in a food processor, 1/4 of the head at a time
-- In a large pan saute onion and add garlic, 4-5 minutes
+- In a large pan sauté onion and add garlic, 4-5 minutes
-- Add in cauliflower and tomate paste and cook for 2 minutes
+- Add in cauliflower and tomato paste and cook for 2 minutes
 - Add diced tomatoes and herbs and cook for 6 minutes
 - Serve over noodles